malllabiisc/WordGCN/Readme.md

   ```

 * The trained embeddings will be stored in `./embeddings` directory with name `test_embeddings` .
+* **Note:** As reported in TensorFlow issue [#13048](https://github.com/tensorflow/tensorflow/issues/13048).
+The current SynGCN's TF-based implementation is slow compared to [Mikolov's word2vec](https://github.com/tmikolov/word2vec) implementation.
+For training SynGCN on a very large corpus might require to implement the GCN operation in C++ (including backpropagation).

 ### Fine-tuning embedding using SemGCN: